 • How It Works

 This renovation loan is available to owner-occupied homes and small buy and holds investors.
-It is offered through a list of approved lenders which can be searched via nation21loans.
+It is offered through a list of approved lenders that can be searched via nation21loans.

 It has a flexibility that helps transform a substandard house into a perfect home.
 For example, you can update older homes, design home improvements or construct additional spaces like the basement.